Why Coil Cleaning is Important for Indoor Air Quality

 If an HVAC system has not been inspected or cleaned in several years, or if there are signs such as reduced airflow, persistent odors, or rising energy bills, a coil inspection may be beneficial.
 Regular maintenance helps identify buildup early, before it leads to more serious performance or air quality issues.

-In humid climates, proactive coil cleaning is an important part of maintaining both system efficiency and a healthy indoor environment.
+In humid climates, proactive coil cleaning is an important part of maintaining both system efficiency and a cleaner indoor environment.

 Related Articles